Black Action Movement: Legacy

 On April 22, 2014, the Supreme court upheld the Michigan law banning affirmative action.
 With the shrinking percentages of black enrollment in Michigan University's' this ruling was seen by the University of Michigan Black Student Union and students across the state as a hindrance toward their goal of increasing Black enrollment.
-In 2014, 32% of Blacks living in Michigan were living in poverty.
-Statistically people living in poverty are less likely to attend university.
-Attending university helps set people up with better jobs and is believed to result in a general betterment of life.
-It was thought that impact could be made on the large numbers of black poverty by giving a slight advantage to blacks, helping to change black communities as a whole.
 After the Supreme Court decision, the Black Student Union again met with some of the heads of University of Michigan in order to generate a plan to increase black student enrollment and outreach.
-The problem of low Black enrollment continues to be the hardest issue to solve.
-The 2016 Freshman class profile showed that Blacks made up only 5% of the class, half of what the percentage the BAM fought for in the late 1960s, 1970s, and 1980s.
+The 2016 Freshman class profile showed that Black students made up only 5% of the class, half of what the percentage the BAM fought for in the late 1960s, 1970s, and 1980s.

-Despite many years, negotiations and actions taken, racism against Black students at the University of Michigan still occurs.
 On September 26, 2016, posters were found around the school with anti-black messages.
 Following a week of protests, racist and homophobic posters were again found around the university campus.
 As a result, University of Michigan President Mark Schlissel, along with fellow students and faculty in October, 2016 generated a new Diversity, Equity, and Inclusion Plan, which aims to outline steps toward creating a more diverse and inclusive campus.
-However, in February 2017 racist emails were sent by a hacker to all students in the School of Engineering.
+However, in February 2017 racist emails were sent by a hacker to all students in the College of Engineering.
 They included vulgar racist language and phrases such as "Heil Trump".
-This incident and the lack of response from administrators prompted the student organization Students4Justice (S4J) to occupy the Michigan Union until administrators met their demands, which included meeting with students, improving the bias incident reporting protocol, fulfilling the remaining demands of the #BBUM movement, such as affordable campus housing and increasing Black enrollment to 10%, and creating an activist space on campus for students of color to organize for social justice modeled after an earlier building discontinued by the university called the Ella Baker - Nelson Mandela Center for Anti-Racist Education.
+This incident and the lack of response from administrators prompted the student organization Students4Justice (S4J) to occupy the Michigan Union until administrators met their demands, which included meeting with students, improving the bias incident reporting protocol, fulfilling the remaining demands of the #BBUM movement, such as affordable campus housing and increasing Black enrollment to 10%, and creating an activist space on campus for students of color to organize for social justice.
+This activist space would be modeled after an earlier building discontinued by the university called the Ella Baker - Nelson Mandela Center for Anti-Racist Education.
 The University of Michigan administration responded to the demands of S4J with a 35-page report and has agreed to hold private meetings with leaders of the group to negotiate further on the demands.